szzeth-3/PortSwigger-Web-LLM-Labs/Solutions.md

 ![Review appears in model context](images/3_6.png)

 My review came back in the model's answer.
-The channel is confirmed - anything I write in a review is read by the model when another user asks about this product.
+The channel is confirmed - anything we write in a review is read by the model when another user asks about this product.

-Then I checked the backend AI logs the lab exposes:
+Then we checked the backend AI logs the lab exposes:

 ![Backend message structure](images/3_7.png)

 This is the key insight of the lab.
 The conversation is a sequence of role-tagged messages: `user`, `assistant`, `tool`.
-Retrieved product data - including my review - is injected into that stream as content.
-If I can make my review *look like* a message from the `assistant` role, the model may treat it as part of its own reasoning rather than as third-party data.
+Retrieved product data - including the review - is injected into that stream as content.
+If we can make my review *look like* a message from the `assistant` role, the model may treat it as part of its own reasoning rather than as third-party data.

 ### The payload